-Roman Martinez IV was appointed to the Postal Service Board of Governors by President Donald Trump and was confirmed by the Senate on August 1, 2019.
+Roman Martinez IV was appointed to the Postal Service Board of Governors by President Donald Trump and was confirmed by the Senate on Aug.
+1, 2019.
 Martinez will serve for the remainder of a seven-year term that expires on Dec.
 8, 2024.
 He currently chairs the Board's Audit and Finance Committee.

 Martinez began his career as an investment banker in 1971 at Kuhn Loeb & Company, which merged with Lehman Brothers in 1977.
 Martinez became a partner there in 1978 and worked as Managing Director in investment banking until his retirement in 2003.
 Throughout his career, he was involved in most aspects of investment banking, including public and private financings, mergers and acquisitions, corporate restructurings and overall corporate financial advice.
 Since 2003, he has served on the board of directors for several companies, including Cigna Corporation, Orbital ATK and Bacardi Limited.

 Martinez has been actively involved with non-profit organizations, including serving as vice chairman of the Investment Advisory Council of the State Board of Administration of Florida, which required confirmation by the Florida Senate.
 He also serves on the Board of Trustees of New York-Presbyterian Hospital, on the Board of Overseers of the International Rescue Committee, and as a member of the Council on Foreign Relations.
 From 2005 to 2017, he served on the Board of Trustees of the German Marshall Fund of the United States.